thomasabishop/eolas/Electronics/Digital_Circuits/Latches.md

 | 1   | 0   | 1                       | Set           |
 | 1   | 1   | X                       | Invalid, null |

+_The representation of an SR Latch in a digital circuit diagram_:

 ![](/img/sr_latch_diagram.png)

 ## Creating a latch circuit